treste91/Great-Place-to-Work-Lists/docs/frontend/list.rst

 The content of the yearly list view page is structured as follows:

-* Banner.
+* **Banner**.
 The basic information of the list are presented alongside the logo image.

-* Get on the list.
+* **Get on the list**.
 A form to subscribe on the list is displayed.

-* How it works.
+* **How it works**.
 Some usefull information are presented in order to demostrate the workflow of the services provided.

-* It pays to be a best workplace.
+* **It pays to be a best workplace**.
 The benefits of subscribing are summarized and some statistics are highlighted.

-* Join.
+* **Join**.
 A view of companies subscribed on the current list are displayed alongside the link to the latest yearly list that belongs to the current list.

-* Frequently asked questions.
+* **Frequently asked questions**.
 Frequently asked asked questions are answered in order to aid the customers.

 Banner
 ^^^^^^